Alan Seabaugh

 Alan Thomas Seabaugh is an American attorney from Shreveport, Louisiana, who is a Republican member of the Louisiana Senate from District 31.
-He previously served as a member of the Louisiana House of Representatives from District 5 in Caddo Parish.
+He previously served as a member of the Louisiana House of Representatives from District 5 in Caddo Parish, where he served as the founding Chairman of the Louisiana Freedom Caucus.

 Background

 Alan Seabaugh has been a member of the Louisiana House of Representatives since 2010.
 He currently serves on the House Ways and Means, Insurance, and Labor Committees as well as the Joint Legislative Committee on the Capital Outlay.
 In 2012, he was elected Vice Chairman of the Louisiana House Republican delegation.

 Seabaugh is the managing partner of Seabaugh, Joffrion, Sepulvado & Victory law firm.
 The practice includes insurance defense and claims, contracts, real estate law, property law, and all areas of civil and commercial litigation.
 He also is a member of the Louisiana Supreme Court Committee on Bar Admissions.

 Seabaugh was a delegate and vice chairman of the Louisiana delegation to the 2008 Republican National Convention held in St. Paul, Minnesota.
 He was also a member of the Electoral College that year.
 He cast his two votes for the unsuccessful McCain/Palin ticket.
 He was a delegate to the 2010 Southern Republican Leadership Conference which convened in New Orleans.

 He has been affiliated with the Christian nationalist legal organization Alliance Defending Freedom, which is noted for its opposition to LGBTQ rights.